Llywelyn Bren

 Llywelyn Bren (c.
-1267 – c.
-1317), or Llywelyn ap Gruffudd ap Rhys / Llywelyn ap Rhys (also Llewelyn) or in Llywelyn of the Woods.
-He was a nobleman who led a 1316 revolt in Wales in the reign of King Edward II of England.
+1260s – c.
+1317), or Llywelyn ap Gruffudd ap Rhys or in Llywelyn of the Woods.
+He was a nobleman who led a 1316 revolt in Wales against the English (Anglo Normans).
 It marked the last serious challenge to English rule in Wales until the attempts of Owain Lawgoch to invade with French support in the 1370s.
 Hugh Despenser the Younger's reputedly unlawful execution of Llywelyn Bren helped to lead to the eventual overthrow of both Edward II and Hugh.

 Lineage

-Llywelyn Bren was a Welsh nobleman of the minor royal house of the cantref of Senghenydd, (previously Cantref Breiniol) and Miscin, and was also a descendant of Ifor Bach, his great-grandfather.
-His father was Gruffudd ap Rhys.
-Llywelyn is thought to have been born before 1267, as Gruffudd was dispossessed of the lordship of Senghenydd in that year by Gilbert de Clare, 7th Earl of Gloucester and then imprisoned in Ireland.
+Llywelyn Bren was a Welsh nobleman of the minor royal house of the cantref of Senghenydd, and Miscin, and was also a descendant of Ifor Bach, his great-grandfather of the Deheubarth dynasty in medieval Wales.
+(Note: Senghenydd, previously called Cantref Breiniol) His father was Gruffudd ap Rhys, and he educated his son Llylweyn to speak three languages, being: Middle Welsh, French (Anglo-Norman) and Latin.
+Llywelyn is thought to have been born in the 1260s, (Note: Sometime before 1267) his father Gruffudd was dispossessed of the lordship of Senghenydd in that year by Gilbert de Clare, 7th Earl of Gloucester and then imprisoned in Kilkenny Castle, Ireland.
 There is no record of him returning to Wales.
-Llywelyn married Lleucu (died 1349).
+Llywelyn married Lleucu (died 1349) sometime in the 1280s or 1290s.
 They produced at least seven sons, who also took part in the revolt.
+In adolescence, Bren was a landowner and the constable of Senghenydd who supervised the Beadles for the English Crown.
+Listed among Llywelyn's possessions in 1317 was a manuscript of the Roman de la Rose, the only one we know of in fourteenth-century Wales.